hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ##### Consensus Rosters

 It is expected that the TSS-Roster proposal has introduced a 3rd roster in the state called the `Candidate Roster` in addition to the `Active Roster` and the `Previous Roster`.
-These rosters are stored in the state as their own singleton.
+These rosters are stored in the state in a singleton.

 This proposal extends the roster data format in two ways:

-1. Each `RosterEntry` has a field for the number of shares allocated to the node.
-This value will not get big and can fit in a byte or short.
+1. Each `RosterEntry` has a new long term public EC key called a `tssEcKey` that is needed in the Groth21 algorithm to key rosters.

-2. Each `RosterEntry` has a new long term public EC key called a `tssEcKey` that is needed in the Groth21 algorithm to key rosters.
+The number of shares assigned to each node is calculated from the weight as indicated in a previous section.

 ##### Key Material (TSS Data Map)